-Inspired by the No-Trade Theorem, Brocas, Carillo, Camerer, and Wang 2014 REStud report powerful experimental evidence from three-state betting games (close enough to zero-sum):
+Brocas, Carillo, Camerer, and Wang (2014 REStud) report powerful experimental evidence for the level-k model from three-state betting games (effectively zero-sum):

 There are three ex ante equally likely states, A, B, C.

 Player 1 privately learns either that the state is {A or B} or that it is C; simultaneously, player 2 privately learns either that the state is A or that it is {B or C}.